- £2.4 M to address the national need for urgent research into the ash dieback fungus and the genetics of resistance in ash trees

 Funding has been awarded to the Nornex consortium that brings together tree health and forestry specialists with scientists working with state-of-the-art genetic sequencing, biological data and imaging technologies to investigate the molecular and cellular basis of interactions between the fungus and ash trees.

-Led by Professor Allan Downie at the John Innes Centre (JIC), the consortium includes: The Sainsbury Laboratory, East Malling Research, the University of Exeter, The Genepool at the University of Edinburgh, The Genome Analysis Centre, Forest Research, the University of Copenhagen and the Norwegian Forest and Landscape Institute.
+Led by Professor Allan Downie at the John Innes Centre (JIC), the consortium includes: The Sainsbury Laboratory, East Malling Research, the University of Exeter, the University of York, The Genepool at the University of Edinburgh, The Genome Analysis Centre, Forest Research, the University of Copenhagen and the Norwegian Forest and Landscape Institute.
 The research will also complement a project funded by the Natural Environment Research Council (NERC) at Queen Mary University of London to decipher the ash tree's genetic code.

 Genome sequences of up to 30 samples of the fungus from the UK and Europe will rapidly help to acquire in-depth genetic information to shed light on the infection process.
 These data will reveal clues to the origins of the disease and provide genetic 'markers' to allow the spread of different strains of the fungus to be followed.
 Genetic data will also provide direct insights into the nature of the fungus.